benjamingr/favicon-bug/README.md

 # favicon-bug

-This repository demonstrates that Chrome will download huge favicon files to the point that they crash Chrome and bring the computer to a halt - all in the background with no indication to the user that any form of download or networking is happening.
+This repository demonstrates that browsers will download huge favicon and touch-icon files to the point that they crash and/or bring the computer to a halt - all in the background with no indication to the user that any form of download or networking is happening.

 (no spinner)

-As people have pointed [Firefox](http://i.imgur.com/3zkPKD7.png) and [Safari](https://i.imgur.com/B2LeRy4.png) does this too.
-Safari is also affected and will make the computer unresponsive and then crash (on my OSX 10.10).
+I originally tested this with Chrome.
+People have pointed [Firefox](http://i.imgur.com/3zkPKD7.png), [IE](https://github.com/benjamingr/favicon-bug/issues/5) and [Safari](https://i.imgur.com/B2LeRy4.png) do this too.

 [Chrome bug 500639](https://code.google.com/p/chromium/issues/detail?id=500639) [Firefox bug 1174811](https://bugzilla.mozilla.org/show_bug.cgi?id=1174811)